-Sit straight on your chair.
-Rather than speaking the words, breath them in as you inhale and exhale.
+Sit straight on a chair.
+Rather than speaking the words, visualize breathing them in as you inhale and exhale.
 For example, breath-in the word “I,” as you hold the inhalation, think “am,” and as you exhale think of “calm.”
 Start out by using “I am calm” and once you master it, change it to whatever choice of words make you more relaxed.

-Square breathing, also known as ‘four square breathing,’ takes the approach of counting to four when taking deep breaths.
+Square breathing, also known as ‘four-square breathing,’ takes the approach of counting to four while taking deep breaths.

 Start off by getting comfortable on a chair.
-Once you’re sitting in a snug position, breath-in while counting to four, followed by holding to the count of four, then exhaling to the count of four, and holding again to the count of four.
+Once you’re sitting in a snug position, breath-in while counting to four, hold your breath to the count of four, exhale to the count of four, and then take a short break to the count of four.
 Repeat this exercise for four minutes.

-If this technique works for you, try maximizing its efficacy by adding visualizations.
+If this technique works for you, try maximizing its efficacy by adding visualizations during your breathing exercises.
 Envision drawing a four-angled box when counting to four each time.
-This will keep your mind distracted from any unwanted thoughts or judgments.
+This will keep your mind distracted from any unwanted thoughts.

 This is probably my favorite technique, in which a lot of people find efficacy with this one.
 It involves diaphragmatic breaths that can swiftly bring you to a relaxed state of mind.